Common land: Roadways

 A parliamentary enclosure road near Lazonby in Cumbria.
 The roads were made as straight as possible, and the boundaries much wider than a cart width to reduce the ground damage of driving sheep and cattle.

 Commons are often crossed by unfenced public roads, and this leads to another problem on modern pasture commons where grazing survives (or is to be reintroduced).
 Historically, the roads would have been cart-tracks, and there would have been no conflict between their horse-drawn (or ox-drawn) traffic and the pastured animals, and no great difficulty if pastured animals wandered off the common along the roads.
 However, these roads now have fast motorised traffic which does not mix safely with animals.
 To continue (or restore) grazing, such roads may need fencing or at least blocking at the edge of the common with cattle grids – however fencing a common is reminiscent of the process of enclosure, historically fatal to its survival, and permission for fencing on a common is a strictly controlled process within the UK planning system.

 Public roads through enclosed common land were made to an accepted width between boundaries.
 In the late eighteenth century this was at least 60 ft, but from the 1790s this was decreased to 40 ft, and later 30 ft as the normal maximum width.
-The reason for these wide roads to was to prevent excessive churning of the road bed, and allow easy movement of flocks and herds of animals.
+The reason for these wide roads was to prevent excessive churning of the road bed, and allow easy movement of flocks and herds of animals.